 This book introduces Google Ventures’ unique five-day process for answering critical questions.
 It’s all about rapid prototyping and testing ideas with customers.
 And it can help your team solve a big problem, break out of a rut, or make quick progress.

-It pairs well with The Lean Startup.
-That book explains the value of identifying and validating early assumptions.
-And this book provides tools, frameworks, and procedures for making that happen quickly and effectively.
+It pairs well with The Lean Startup by Eric Ries.
+While that book explains the value of identifying and validating early assumptions, this book provides many powerful tools, frameworks, and procedures for making that happen.

 3. The Mom Test by Rob Fitzpatrick